Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

 \subsubsection{Restoration hyperparameters}

 For several methods, restoration hyperparameters are tuned by grid search on a validation set of 3 Pélican images for each inverse problem.
-For SatDPIR, the regularization parameter $\lambda$ is tuned accordingly.
-For VBLE-xz (and VBLE), we also introduce a regularization parameter $\lambda$ in \cref{eq:vblexz} as follows:

-$\lambda=1$ corresponding to the Bayesian framework.
-We choose $\lambda=0.6$ in all VBLE and VBLE-xz experiments because it yields the best trade-off between performance and uncertainties quality, as will be shown in \cref{fig:vblexz_ablation} of the ablation study.
-For PnP-ULA, the regularization parameter, the denoiser noise level, and the chain step size are tuned accordingly, while $10^5$ iterations are performed for each restoration.
+This procedure was applied to: the regularization parameter $\lambda$ and the scaling $s$ for VBLE-xz, the regularization parameter for PG-DPIR, the regularization parameter, the denoiser noise level and the chain step size for PnP-ULA and the regularization parameter for DiffPIR.
+For PnP-ULA, $10^5$ iterations are performed for each restoration.
+For DiffPIR, 100 diffusion steps are performed and $\zeta$ is fixed to 0.9.